CMPSC405-Deep-Learning-Spring2025/course_project/README.md

 This project follows contract-based grading.
 To receive an A, you must:

-- Complete all requirements in the four main categories (Problem Definition, Model Implementation, Evaluation, Ethical Considerations, and Deployment)
+- Complete all requirements in the four main categories under [Project Requirements](#project-requirements)

 Each category that is incomplete will warrant a grade reduction.